joshroyelliott/zipfr/README.md

 #    - Press 'C' to toggle to chart mode for detailed analysis
 #    - In chart mode: use '['/']' to switch between datasets
 #    - Press 'L' to enable log-log scale (academic standard)
+#    - Press 'A' to toggle between VISIBLE and ALL-DATA scope
-#    - Press 'Z' to add Zipf reference lines
+#    - Press 'Z' to cycle through context-aware Zipf reference lines
+#    - Press '%' to toggle between raw counts and percentage display
+#    - Press 'S' to exclude stopwords, 'U' to exclude single-occurrence words
 #    - Use '/' to search for specific words across datasets

 # 3. Export results for further analysis